 I have been placed on the waiting list.

 What are my chances to attend the workshop?

 Places become available when another participant cancels his or her

 registration or if a registrant does not confirm his or her application

-by paying the course fees within five weeks of the reception of the invoice
+by paying the course fees within three weeks of the reception of the invoice

 Our experience shows that your chance of being accepted when